-For efficiency, Emacs does not continuously recompute the mode line and header line of a window.
+For efficiency, Emacs does not continuously recompute each window’s

+mode line and header line.
 It does so when circumstances appear to call

 for it—for instance, if you change the window configuration, switch

 buffers, narrow or widen the buffer, scroll, or modify the buffer.
 If

-This function also forces recomputation of the menu bar menus and the frame title.
+This function also forces an update of the menu bar and frame title.

 The selected window’s mode line is usually displayed in a different